tensorflow/ranking/docs/api_docs/python/tfr/keras/layers/FlattenList.md

-  layers do), its default value will be set to the mask generated for `inputs` by the previous layer (if `input` did come from a layer that generated a corresponding mask, i.e. if it came from a Keras layer with masking support.
+  layers do), its default value will be set to the mask generated for `inputs` by the previous layer (if `input` did come from a layer that generated a corresponding mask, i.e. if it came from a TF-Keras layer with masking support.
 - If the layer is not built, the method will call `build`.
 </td>
 </tr>